The two thousand pounds overdraft loaned to Laura was not a solution to her wayward spending.

 ‘Oh that’s okay, don’t worry about that.
 I gave my card to someone else to draw the money out.’

-No alarm bells went off in her head, no warning of what a stupid thing to do?
+No alarm bells went off in her head, no warning of what a stupid thing this was to do?

-We argued–non of my business–She wanted her debit card back, and would manage her own funds.
+We argued.
+‘None of your business,’ she said.
+Laura wanted her debit card back.
+She would manage her own funds.

 ‘Fine,’ I said.
 I thrust the card in her hand.
 ‘But, don’t come crying to me, when your finances don’t stack up.’